dialog-semiconductor/BLE_SDK6_examples/LPCCSE-88-RTC_Example/Readme.md

 - Print out the current time and date on RTC **EVENT**.
 - Use the RTC **EVENT** function for updating the advertising string.
 - Expose the SIG CTS profile (Current Time Service) with all optional features enabled.
-- Expose a Custom (128-bit) profile for Time Read/Notify/Update and alarm setting.
+- Expose a Custom (128-bit) profile for Time Read/Notify/Update and Alarm setting.
-- Use the RTC **ALARM** function for setting alarms via custom profile.
+- Expose the RTC **ALARM** function for setting alarms via custom profile.

 ## How it works